RicePerson/KTANExpert/READMEaccessible.txt

 For this module, it may ask about the last digit of the serial number, if the bomb has a parallel port *(The long, purple port)*, or how many batteries there are on the bomb.
 If you have entered any of these details in a earlier module, the expert will use those.
 Likewise, once you enter the detail in this module, it will be used in all of the others if they require it.
+If a slot is blank, as in there are less than 6 wires, treat the blank slot as a wire with no led, blue, red, or star.

 Once you have recieved an instruction, the Expert will ask if the wires are done.
 If not, answer `n`, and continue the module.
 If you are done, answer `y`, and you will be put back to the Module Selector.